What Happened to FTX? How a Major Crypto Player Went From Hero to Zero in Less Than a Week

 Chapter 11 proceedings of the Bankruptcy Code means the court will help a company manage and restructure their debt, so they can stay in business and pay their creditors over time.
 Many large U.S. companies such as the retail outlet K-mart and automobile giant General Motors, have filed for Chapter 11 bankruptcy and stayed afloat.
 Let's hope the same would be true for FTX.

 With all that has happened since the start of the year, is the Crypto Winter finally upon us?
 That remains to be seen.
-In the meanwhile, Trade Safely.
+In the meantime, Trade Safely.